samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 ### The `login` Method

-Then, to enable users to login, you will add the following method to `HomePage`:
+Then, to enable users to log in, you will add the following method to `HomePage`:

 ```typescript
 // ... import statements and @Component declaration ...